gumyr/cq_warehouse/README.md

     show_object(derailleur_chain.cq_object, name="derailleur_chain")
 ```
 ### Input Parameters
-The complete set of inputs parameters are:
+The complete set of input parameters are:
 - `spkt_teeth` (list of int) : a list of the number of teeth on each sprocket the chain will wrap around
 - `spkt_locations` (list of cq.Vector or tuple(x,y) or tuple(x,y,z)) : the location of the sprocket centers
 - `positive_chain_wrap` (list of bool) : the direction chain wraps around the sprockets, True for counter clock wise viewed from positive Z